 Some of the best deals you can get are economy flights during off-peak travel dates.
-It's just 12,000 – 15,000 Virgin points each way to most of Western Europe.
-That bumps up to 20,000 – 23,000 one-way if you're looking to fly to Eastern Europe or North Africa.
+It's just 12,000 to 15,000 Virgin points each way to most of Western Europe – even if you need an onward connection.
+That bumps up to 20,000 to 23,000 one-way if you're looking to fly to Eastern Europe or North Africa.

 All Nippon Airways (ANA)

-Possibly the single best way to use Virgin points – and likely the best deal in the world of points and miles, period – is to redeem them for flights on ANA.
+Possibly the single best way to use Virgin points – and easily one of the best deals in the world of points and miles, period – is to redeem them for flights on ANA.

-As stated earlier, Virgin recently devalued this sweet spot for ANA First Class, but it's still, by far, the best way to book it.
+As we covered earlier, this sweet spot took a hit earlier this year with some sudden award rate increases to book ANA First Class.
+Even so, Virgin Atlantic remains best way to book these flights by far.
 And award rates to fly ANA business class were left untouched … so far.

 Looking at the Virgin points award chart for ANA flights, you can see that it's possible to fly roundtrip from the West Coast to Japan for as little as 90,000 points in business class or 145,000 in first.
 Better yet, you can book one-way for half price – ANA doesn't even let you do that with its own ANA Mileage Club miles.